 That’s five shots of Federal Premium HST at seven yards, braced and aimed at the question mark.
 That group is a hair under one inch.
 The best groups we got at 25 yards were just over three inches.
 Not bad at all from a concealed carry pistol.

 The verdict: The Security-9 is plenty accurate for self-defense work as is.
 It would be even more accurate with a better trigger.
-That’s not to say the factory bangswitch is bad, but no one will every accuse it of being crisp.
-It’s fairly mushy and while there’s a tactile, positive reset, it’s almost out to the fully-released position.
+That’s not to say the factory bangswitch is bad, but no one will ever describe it as being crisp.
+It’s fairly mushy and while there’s a tactile, positive reset, it’s almost all the way out to the fully-released position.

-Size-wise, the Security-9 is virtually the same as my GLOCK G43.
+Size-wise, the Security-9 is very slightly bigger than my GLOCK G43.

 While the published specs say the Security-9 is a mere .04″ wider than the G43, that’s slide width.
 In reality, the single-stack G43 carries thinner than the double-stack Security-9.

 Then again, the Security-9 gives you four more rounds to carry.
-That size/capacity trade-off is one lots of gun buyers are willing to make.
+That size/capacity trade-off is one lots of gun buyers are more than willing to make.

 |Security-9||GLOCK G43||SIG P365|

 Is it the best compact 9mm?
 The Security-9 isn’t a perfect gun.
 What gun is?
 Its trigger isn’t as good as the GLOCK’s or the SIG’s.
 You need a tool to take it down.
-And some shooters won’t like the manual safety.
+And some shooters won’t like the manual safety (while others will insist on it).

 Then again, it gives you more rounds than the G43 and costs $170 less than the SIG (to be fair, the P365 comes with standard night sights).